 We’ve long known that stress management is important, but after 365-plus days of pandemic life, we have more first-hand knowledge about its value.
 On top of the uncertainty brought on by COVID-19, some of us may already be coping with the stress of aging, isolation or being a family caregiver.
 Read on for 6 ways to address pandemic stress.

-The Centers for Disease Control suggests these tactics for reducing stress and the impact of isolation and loneliness1:
+Use these tactics to help reduce stress and the impact of isolation and loneliness:

 1. Take care of yourself.